wasmerio/old-docs.wasmer.io/integrations/rust/examples/passing-data.md

 Linear memory is a major concept in WebAssembly:

 {% hint style="info" %}
 Because WebAssembly is sandboxed, memory must be copied between the host \(your Rust application\) and the Wasm module.
-Upcoming proposals like WebAssembly Interface types will make this process much easier, but it is still a work in progress.
+Upcoming proposals like [WebAssembly Interface Types](https://github.com/WebAssembly/interface-types/blob/master/proposals/interface-types/Explainer.md) will make this process much easier, but it is still a work in progress.
 {% endhint %}

 The way that this memory is allocated, freed, passed, organized, etc... can vary depending on the ABI of the Wasm module.